On course for success

 Chuck - Weijia Xu

-Intern at a State Owned Enterprise
+Intern at a state-owned enterprise

-Currently completing a Bachelor of Commerce (Applied Economics and Finance)
+Completed a Bachelor of Commerce (Applied Economics and Finance)

 It’s this degree that’s so important to Chuck: “In China right now, you need to have a bachelor’s degree to get a quality job.
 You won’t get a good job with an associate degree.”
-Previously, he had completed a diploma at Shenzhen Polytechnic followed by an advanced diploma of Commerce, which is a joint program between Shenzhen Polytechnic and Federation Business School in China.
+Previously, he had completed a diploma at Shenzhen Polytechnic followed by an advanced diploma of commerce, which is a joint program between Shenzhen Polytechnic and Federation Business School in China.

-This partnership then enabled Chuck to complete his Bachelor’s degree in Australia at Federation Business School – opening up a new world of possibilities.
+This partnership then enabled Chuck to complete his bachelor’s degree in Australia at Federation Business School – opening up a new world of possibilities.

 On arrival in Ballarat, Chuck was pleasantly surprised: “They have the perfect system for the students – everything, the library, the gym, the swimming pool.”
 After life in Shenzhen, he enjoyed the peaceful pace of Ballarat and the savings he made – but would also spend the odd weekend taking in Melbourne’s nightlife.

 While the degree course was challenging, he was helped by his course coordinator Gavin.
 He “was easy to get in touch with, and did lots for us.
 He would help us with any problems, and he knew how to solve things.”